awwwman/Space-Rocks/README.md

 * asteroids spawn on their own infinitely until the player runs out of ships
 * added a visual indicator to show that the player has been damaged
 * lowered bullet range so the ship doesn't snipe asteroids outside of the screen
+* made custom enemies that are different from the tutorial's
+* made custom powerups that are different from the tutorial's